udoprog/audio/ste/README.md

-This was primarily written for use in [audio] as a low-latency way of interacting with a single background thread for audio-related purposes, but is otherwise a general purpose library that can be used by anyone.
+This was primarily written for use in [audio] as a low-latency way of interacting with a single background thread for audio-related purposes, but is otherwise a general purpose library that can be used to do anything.

 > **Soundness Warning:** This crate uses a fair bit of **unsafe**.
 Some of
 > the tricks employed needs to be rigirously sanity checked for safety